medikoo/type/README.md

 #### `iterable/ensure`

-If given argument is an iterable, it is returned back.
+If given argument is an _iterable_, it is returned back.
 Otherwise `TypeError` is thrown.

 ```javascript
 const ensureIterable = require("type/iterable/ensure");